gwisp2/klipper-drawbot/README.md

 [mcu]
 # You may need to change this.
 serial: /dev/serial/by-id/usb-1a86_USB_Serial-if00-port0
+# Has to be the same as in firmware
 # Note: 250000 may work too, but I have not tested.
 Modern Klipper guides recommend using 250000.
 baud: 115200